symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 -----------------------------
 PHPCR-ODM uses a `custom node type <https://github.com/doctrine/phpcr-odm/wiki/Custom-node-type-phpcr%3Amanaged>`_ to track meta information without interfering with your content.
-There is a command that makes it trivial to register this type and the PHPCR namespace:
+There is a command that makes it trivial to register this type and the PHPCR namespace, as well as all base paths of bundles:

 .. code-block:: bash

-    php app/console doctrine:phpcr:register-system-node-types
+    php app/console doctrine:phpcr:init

 Using the ValidPhpcrOdm constraint validator
 --------------------------------------------